-11.9 Relocation and COBRA Coverage.
+11.8 Relocation and COBRA Coverage.

 If a Qualified Beneficiary moves outside the service area of a region-specific benefit package, alternative coverage, if available to active employees, will be made available to the Qualified Beneficiary no sooner than the date of the Qualified Beneficiary's relocation, or if later, the first day of the month following the month in which the Qualified Beneficiary requests the alternative coverage.
+A Qualified Beneficiary has thirty (30) days from the date of the Qualified Beneficiary's relocation to request the alternative coverage.